Adoption – KAPSA and Our Role

 Adopting a Street Animal

 Deciding to take a street animal from Turkey and offer it a loving home is a wonderful thing to do.
 Most people that have already successfully adopted an animal found the process smooth.
-When you decide to be a new owner you should be aware of the role and responsibilities of the parties concerned to ensure the same applies to you.
-The responsibility to ensure all the paperwork and documentation is in order, lies with you and to assist you, we have provided you with a checklist for you to use.
+When you decide to be a new owner you should be aware of the role and responsibilities of the parties concerned, including yourself.
+The responsibility to ensure all the paperwork and documentation is in order lies with you.
+To assist you, we can provide you with a checklist to use.
 We will provide this when you contact us about adopting your new pet.

-The information that is provided to you by any of the parties involved in the adoption process, should always be checked with DEFRA in the UK.
-Each European country will have it’s own equivalent to DEFRA you will have to check for adopting in other countries.
+The information that is provided to you by any of the parties involved in the adoption process, should always be checked with DEFRA (Department for Environment, Food & Rural Affairs) in the UK.
+Each European country will have it’s own government equivalent to DEFRA you will have to check for adopting in other countries.
 You may also have to check with any countries the animal may pass through to reach its final destination.

 Where possible, we suggest that owners seek to insure the animal and themselves against any losses they may incur, in the event that things do not go as planned.